Location

 Value

-As sponsoring partner of the Traylor-Granite Joint Venture and in partnership with COWI, Traylor is executing the Mount Vernon Viaduct Design-Build Project for the San Bernardino County Transportation Authority.
-The original Mount Vernon Avenue Viaduct is a 1,016-foot bridge built in 1934 that spans over the Burlington Northern Santa Fe Railroad (BNSF) Railway Intermodal Yard in the City of San Bernardino.
-The bridge provides access to rail and mass transit facilities at the San Bernardino Santa Fe Depot and is a connecting link for pedestrians and cyclists to economic centers within the city.
-The bridge had severely deteriorated to the point that some of the spans had to be supported with temporary shoring.
-It’s considered an obsolete and deficient structure by Caltrans and has been closed several times due to structural cracking.
+Traylor, as sponsoring partner of the Traylor-Granite Joint Venture and in partnership with COWI, is leading the Mount Vernon Viaduct Design-Build Project for the San Bernardino County Transportation Authority.
+The original 1,016-foot-long Mount Vernon Avenue Viaduct, built in 1934, spans the Burlington Northern Santa Fe Railroad (BNSF) Railway Intermodal Yard in San Bernardino, CA. This critical structure connects pedestrians, cyclists, and vehicles to economic centers and transit facilities.